dreamportdev/Osdev-Notes/Build_Process/Overview.md

 ### Building with Makefiles
 Now compiling and building one file isn't so bad, but the same process for muliple files can quickly get out of hand.
 This is especially true when you only want to build files that have been modified, and use previously compiled versions of other files.

 For an example using makefiles, [check here](GNUMakefiles.md).
-Makefiles are a common tool used for building many pieces of software due to how how easy and commmon `make` is.
+Make is a common tool used for building many pieces of software due to how easy and commmon `make` is.
 Specifically GNU make.
 GNU make is also chosen as it comes installed by default in many linux distros, and is almost always available if it's not already installed.

 There are other make-like tools out there (xmake, nmake) but these are less popular, and therefore less standardized.
 For the lowest common denominator we'll stick with the original GNU make.

-This section may expand to include other build systems (meson, cmake) one day.
-For now we'll just cover makefiles as they're the lowest common denominator.

 ## Quick Addendum: Easily Generating a Bootable Iso
 There are more details to this, however most bootloaders will provide a tool that lets you create a bootable iso, with the kernel, the bootloader itself and any other files you might want.
 For grub this is `grub-mkrescue` and limine provides `limine-install` for version 2.x or `limine-deploy` for version 3.x.

 While the process of generating an iso is straightforward enough when using something like xorisso, the process of installing a bootloader into that iso is usually bootloader dependent.
 This is covered more in detail in it's own section [here](GeneratingIso.md).

-If you're just here for a quick reference, grub uses `grub-mkrescue` and a grub.cfg file, limine uses `limine-deploy` and a limine.cfg file.
+If you're just here for a quick reference, grub uses `grub-mkrescue` and a grub.cfg file, limine reqiures you to build the iso yourself with a limine.cfg on it, and then run `limine-deploy`.

 ## Testing with An Emulator
 Now we have an iso with our bootloader and kernel installed onto it, how do we test this?
 Well there's a number of emulators out there, with varying levels of performance and debug utility.
 Generally the more debug functionality an emulator provides, the slower it will run.
 A brief comparison of some common x86 emulators is provided below.